Introduction

 Product reviews are one of the single most powerful drivers of trust, conversion, and long-term growth for e-commerce brands.
 Yet merchants regularly ask the same question: what percentage of customers actually write reviews, and how can we move that needle without adding more tools to our stack?

-Short answer: On average, roughly 5% to 10% of customers leave reviews naturally, though the rate varies widely by industry, product price, timing, and the tactics you use after purchase.
-With a deliberate strategy that combines timely asks, incentives, and social proof, merchants can increase that share to meaningful levels—often doubling or tripling the baseline rate over time.
+On average, roughly 5% to 10% of customers leave reviews naturally, though the rate varies by industry, price, and post-purchase strategy.
+With a deliberate approach that combines timely asks, incentives, and social proof, merchants can often double or triple that baseline rate.

 What The Numbers Say: Average Review Rates and Ranges